sporeprotocol/spore-docs/docs/glossary/terms.md

 ## public cluster

-Cluster enabling anyone, besides the owner, to associate a Spore or multiple Spores when minting.
+A cluster that allows anyone, not just the owner, to associate a Spore or multiple Spores with it when minting Spores.

 **see also:**
 * [cluster](#clsuter)